The Three Musketeers: Stage

 The first stage production was in Dumas' own lifetime as the opera Les Trois Mousquetaires with a libretto by Dumas himself and music by Albert Visetti.

+An 1898 play, by Henry Hamilton, opened as The Three Musketeers at the Theatre Metropole, Camberwell, England, on 12 September 1898.
+Renamed The King's Musketeer, it was mounted at the Knickerbocker Theatre in New York on 22 February 1899.

-The Three Musketeers is a musical with a book by William Anthony McGuire, lyrics by Clifford Grey and P. G. Wodehouse and music by Rudolf Friml.
+The Three Musketeers is a musical with a book by William Anthony McGuire, lyrics by Clifford Grey and P. G. Wodehouse, and music by Rudolf Friml.
 The original 1928 production ran on Broadway for 318 performances.
 A 1984 revival ran for 15 previews and 9 performances.

+The Stratford Festival has staged different theatrical productions of playwright Peter Raby's adaptation of the novel: